-Brown goods: an established term for consumer electronics
+Brown goods: a fixed term for consumer electronics

-With the emergence of mass consumption in the 1950s, a small-scale revolution took place.
-Instead of mechanical, manual processes, masses of technical helpers such as refrigerators, dishwashers or washing machines appeared on the market.
+With the rise of mass consumption in the 1950s, a kind of revolution took place.
+Instead of mechanical and manual processes, a host of technical helpers such as refrigerators, dishwashers and washing machines came onto the market.

 Four terms were used for categorization: